 Returned medications are picked up from participating pharmacies and sent to a licensed incineration facility for safe destruction.

 To ensure their safe disposal.
 Improper disposal puts garbage and municipal workers, janitors, housekeepers, household members, children and pets at risk of being harmed by needle stick injuries.

-The following items used on humans or companion animals are accepted in the medical sharps return programs: infusion sets, safety pens, pens, pen needles, syringe with needles attached, lancets, needles and needle tips, pre-filled cartridges and pre-filled syringes.
+The following items used on humans or companion animals are accepted in the medical sharps return programs: infusion sets, safety pens, pens, pen needles, a syringe with needles attached, lancets, needles and needle tips, pre-filled cartridges and pre-filled syringes.
 These items are used by individuals in their homes to inject medications by piercing the skin.

-In Ontario medical sharps used on companion animals are also accepted.
+Please note that medical sharps used on companion animals are also accepted.